husarnet/husarnet-arduino-builder/README.md

 * `husarnet-esp32-arduino` - submodule containing generated Husarnet ESP32 Arduino library
 * `husarnet-esp32-platformio` - submodule containing generated Husarnet ESP32 PlatformIO library

+Husarnet library is built from [the ESP-IDF component](https://github.com/husarnet/esp_husarnet/tree/master).
+Currently the builder selects latest stable released version on the ESP Registry.
+All core Husarnet code is taken from ESP-IDF port resulting in the same codebase across frameworks.

 ## Steps

 The release process is automated and involves the following steps: